Mustard family (Brassicaceae)

 Range & Habitat: Rape Mustard is occasional in most areas of Illinois (see Distribution Map).
 It is native to Eurasia.
 Typical habitats include cropland, weedy fields, roadsides, gravelly areas along railroads, and waste areas.
 This plant is usually found in areas with a history of disturbance where there is scant ground vegetation.

 Faunal Associations: The nectar of the flowers attracts small bees and White butterflies (Pieridae); some bees may collect pollen from the flowers as well.
 The caterpillars of the butterflies Pieris napi (Mustard White), Pieris rapae (Cabbage White), and Pontia protodice (Checkered White) feed on Brassica spp.
-(Mustards), as do the caterpillars of the moths Evergestis pallidata (Purple-Backed Cabbageworm), Plutella xylostella (Diamondback Moth), and Eustixia pupula (Pyralid Moth sp.).
+(Mustards), as do the caterpillars of the moths Evergestis pallidata (Purple-Backed Cabbageworm) and Plutella xylostella (Diamondback Moth).
 Several species of flea beetles (primarily Phyllotreta spp.), Murgantia histrionica (Harlequin Bug), and Adelphocoris superbus (Meadow Plant Bug) also feed on the foliage of these plants.
 The oily seeds of Rape Mustard and similar species are eaten by the Mourning Dove and Ring-Necked Pheasant, and the mild-tasting foliage can be eaten in limited amounts by livestock and other mammalian herbivores.

 Photographic Location: A gravelly area along a railroad in Savoy, Illinois.